Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Proofs for Relations Between Different Problems

 for $p \in [1, \infty), q \in [1, \infty], s \in [0, 1)$ and a multi-index $\alpha$ satisfying $m > |\alpha| + d/p$.
 We would obtain (a) by setting $s = 0$, $p=q=\infty$, and $|\alpha| = k$.
 However, setting $p=\infty$ is not allowed by the assumptions of the theorem, and setting $|\alpha| = m$ for $m=k$ is also not allowed.
 Hence, we need to show that the theorem can be extended to $p=\infty$ and $|\alpha| = m$ in the special case $s=0$ and $q=\infty$.
 The assumption $p < \infty$ is used for the Sobolev extension operator, but it is noted in the proof that $p=\infty$ is allowed for $s=0$.
 The only other point where $p < \infty$ and $|\alpha| < m$ are required is in the invocation of Eq.~(3.4) in Lemma 3.3 of \cite{mirzaei_analysis_2015}.
 However, for the special case $s=0$, $p=q=\infty$ and $|\alpha| \leq m$, the statement of Lemma 3.3 also holds, as is shown by the Bramble-Hilbert lemma \citep[cf.\ Lemma (4.3.8) in][]{brenner_mathematical_2008}, which has also been employed by \citep{li_error_2016} for the same purpose.

 \textbf{Step 4: Runtime bound.} For (b) and (c), we note that due to the local support of the weight function, evaluating the moving least squares approximation at a point $x \in \calX$ mainly requires the solution of a regression problem with $O_{m, d}(1)$ variables and evaluation points.
 This is shown, for example, above Lemma 3.6 in \cite{mirzaei_analysis_2015}.
-The moving least squares method does not require any pre-computations. \end{proof}
+The only required pre-computation is allocating an array to store evaluated function values. \end{proof}